Efficient and Deterministic Search Strategy Based on Residual Projections for Point Cloud Registration with Correspondences: Experiments

 \subsubsection{ETH dataset experiments}

 The ETH dataset\cite{theiler2014keypoint} is a challenging large-scale LiDAR dataset that encompasses five distinct scenarios: Arch, Courtyard, Facade, Office, and Trees.
 The average overlap rates of these scenarios are $30-40\%, 40-70\%, 60-70\%, \textgreater80\%, \approx50\%$, respectively, as reported in \cite{10091912}.
+Its registration difficulty comes from low overlap and duplicate features.
 To ensure the generality of the registration algorithm, we select two scan pairs from each scenario for our registration experiments.
 The ETH dataset provides ground truth information regarding the relative pose, enabling accurate evaluation.
-We follow the same data preparation strategy outlined in Section~\ref{Bremen} to establish the initial correspondence set $\mathcal{K}$.
+We follow the same data preparation strategy outlined in the last section to establish the initial correspondence set $\mathcal{K}$.
 For the ETH dataset, the down-sampling resolution and the inlier threshold are both set to $0.1\si{\metre}$.
-Detailed information about the ETH dataset, including the number of points, number of key-points, number of correspondences, and outlier rate, can be found in Table~\ref{table3}.
-The outlier rate in the ETH dataset ranges from approximately $86\%$ to $99\%$, with the number of correspondences varying from around $1k$ to $15k$.
+Detailed information about the ETH dataset can be found in Appendix D. The outlier rate in the ETH dataset ranges from approximately $86\%$ to $99\%$, with the number of correspondences varying from around $1k$ to $15k$.
 To evaluate the registration performance, we compare Ours, GORE, RANSAC, TEASER, FGR, and GC-RANSAC using a total of 10 scan pairs from the ETH dataset.